taylortempleton/VerificationPractice_SimpleCPU/README.md

 * Consistency in naming at interfaces seems critical for reusability.
 * Plan to try to implement assertions in checker module.
 * Need to improve SVA skills, they are marginal.
+* Add 'bug report' to capture and describe bugs caught.
+* Better explain stimulus: what is actually happening, and how?.
+(Thanks Colby R.)

 ## Sources
-While this project is self-driven/assigned, I would not want to take credit for the sources upon which I drew:
+This project is self-driven/assigned, but I would not want to take credit for the sources upon which I drew:
 * Andrew Piziali's "Functional Verification Coverage Measurment and Analysis"
 * James Peet's  "Verification plans : the five-day verification strategy for modern hardware verification languages"
 * The Siemens' Verification Academy's "UVM Cookbook" and "Coverage Cookbook"
 * The OpenHW Group's Core-V Verification Project verification plans
 * "Getting Started with UVM: A Beginner's Guide" by Vanessa Cooper
+* Feedback from Verification Academy forums.
+(Many thanks to those who offered input.)